gloveboxes/Raspberry-Pi-Python-Environment-Monitor-with-the-Pimoroni-Enviro-Air-Quality-PMS5003-Sensor/zdocs/module_4_building_the_solution/README.md

 ## Explore the solution

 1. Expand the **app** folder.
-2. Double click **main.py**, this is the the main python application reads the sensor and sends the telemetry to Azure IoT Central.
+2. Double click **main.py**, this is the main python application reads the sensor and sends the telemetry to Azure IoT Central.

 ![](../resources/vs-code-explore-solution.png)